-Refreshments, soft drinks, or beers, contain a lot of gas.
-This gas goes straight to your stomach and causes swelling, which then causes gas.
-Drink them moderately and don’t use a straw because it takes in more gas.
+Refreshments, soft drinks, and beers contain a lot of gas.
+This gas goes straight to your stomach and causes swelling, which then causes flatulence.
+Drink them moderately and don’t use a straw because you take in more gas that way.

 4. Chew thoroughly

 It’s best not to talk while eating.
-Talking a lot or drinking while eating cause you to gulp in more air.
-Therefore, you will feel uncomfortable and stop feeling full.
+Talking a lot or drinking while eating causes you to gulp in more air.
+Make sure you chew your food thoroughly.

 5. Don’t drink cold drinks at night

-This will “cool” your stomach.
+This will “cool” your stomach down.
 It’s better to spend the evening drinking warm or room temperature drinks.

 It’s always important to listen to your body.
-Let’s all be adults here because we’re all humans and it’s natural to pass gas.
-Remember, it’s good to be decent and considerate, but don’t allow it to interfere with your body’s natural processes.
+We’re all humans and it’s natural to pass gas.
+Yes, it’s good to be decent and considerate, but, on the other hand, don’t allow it to interfere with your body’s natural processes.